La Jolla Farms

 Incorporated in 1913, now with a circulation of 30,000 serving the La Jolla area weekly.
 Kara Snow, Executive Editor karas@lajollalight.com.

-+Expand/-Collapse La Jolla Shores Association eMail: LJSA@san.rr.com La Jolla Shores
++Expand/-Collapse La Jolla Shores Association Email: ljsa.org@gmail.com La Jolla Shores

-+Expand/-Collapse La Jolla Town Council 858-454-1444 7734 Herschel Ave
+La Jolla Town Council

 +Expand/-Collapse La Jolla Village News 858-270-3103 4645 Cass St. Second Floor, Pacific Beach